LeBraveLittleToaster/ExamplerinoUnitino/README.md

 # Cli

-    -->WARNING<--
+__WARNING: This code is absolutely horrible, do not take this as an example for good javascript code in any way!
-    This code is absolutely horrible, do not take this as an example for good javascript code in any way!
-This is quick and very dirty stuff for testing only! !!IMPORTANT!!
+This is quick and very dirty stuff for testing only!__

-Nodejs Version: v16.7.0
+__Nodejs Version:__ v16.7.0

 The cli is a basic command line tool to setup a websocket server the client can connect to.
 You can choose in the command line if you want to send p1 or p2 to a new location by switching with your arrow keys and pressing enter.
 The position is printed to the console and after a fake delay, the event is send to the client via WebSocket as MoveMessage.

 ## Installation
 1. Check that the client is not running, start the server first.
 You can let it run even after closing the client.